 By working across disciplines we can obtain new, groundbreaking answers to questions for which a single approach and one subject discipline alone brings us no closer to solutions.

 UiO will conduct research, education and innovation that have global visibility and relevance, and establish the Oslo region as a Nordic powerhouse for life sciences.
 The interdisciplinarity at UiO will be a key enabler for UiO and the Oslo region to become a world leader in life sciences.

 The increased knowledge resulting from the investment in life sciences will contribute to value creation, in order to provide us as a nation with strengths other than the oil and gas industry.

-He is of the opinion that Oslo, in addition to academic competence, has the population and national industry base that are required to succeed in this.
+In addition to academic competence, Oslo has the population and national industry base that are required to succeed in this.
 UiO cooperates widely, with Oslo University Hospital HF (OUS), the municipality of Oslo and the business sector among others, both in terms of research work and the application of new knowledge.
 Approximately 70 per cent of the patents that are taken out through our innovation company Inven2 come from academic environments in the field of medicine.